- Homosexuality

 Gender-affirming care in Ohio is legal, but banned for minors.

-Legal recognition of non-binary gender in Ohio is recognized.
+Legal recognition of non-binary gender in Ohio is not legally recognized.

-Hate crime protections in Ohio is no protections.
+Hate crime protections in Ohio is protected in some contexts.

 Intersex infant surgery in Ohio is not banned.